FREQUENTLY ASKED QUESTIONS (FAQs)

 Q: Should women also wear the Moose Hide Square?

 Yes.
 Women and girls are encouraged to wear the moose hide.
 We invite all people who care about this issue to wear the moose hide pins in their day-to-day lives and be open to sharing about the campaign when asked about them.
 The moose hide is intended to be a conversation starter, and women wearing the hide often sparks powerful conversations about the change we are all working towards.
-We have given out over 1 Million moose hide pins.
-If for each pin worn, only one conversation is sparked, that means that Canadians have now had over 1 Million conversations about ending violence that would otherwise not have happened.
-Our goal is to distribute 10 Million moose hide pins in the coming years.
+We have given out over two million moose hide pins.
+If for each pin worn, only one conversation is sparked, that means that Canadians have now had over two million conversations about ending violence that would otherwise not have happened.
+Our goal is to distribute 10 million moose hide pins in the coming years.

 Q: How do women participate in Moose Hide Campaign events?